 Your company should determine which initiatives best serve its purposes.
 If you plan to keep automation levels low so R&D projects complete more quickly, you might want to invest in areas that lower labor costs (for example, Quality Initiative Training).
-If your company is competing in the High Tech segment, which has high material costs, you might consider initiatives that reduce material costs.
+If your company is competing in the high technology segments, with high material costs, you might consider initiatives that reduce material costs.